God’s Promise of the Possession of Canaan

-The Lord revealed the future to Abraham saying, “Know for certain that your offspring will be sojourners in a land that is not theirs and will be servants there, and they will be afflicted for four hundred years” (Genesis 15:13).
+The Lord also revealed the future to Abraham saying, “Know for certain that your offspring will be sojourners in a land that is not theirs and will be servants there, and they will be afflicted for four hundred years” (Genesis 15:13).
 This revelation made clear that Abraham and his descendants would be wanderers for four generations.
-But why did God delay the possession of Canaan and led the Israelites to Egypt:

 1- The Lord wanted to protect the Israelites from the heathen influences of the Canaanites and gather them to a separate location away from pagan corruptions.